txoof/PaperPi/README.md

 See our [Milestones here](https://github.com/txoof/PaperPi/milestones).
 PRs, bug reports, contributions, and testers are welcome.

-**This version is compatible with RaspberyPi OS Bullseye and does not work properly with Buster.**
+**This version is compatible with Raspbery Pi OS Bullseye and does not work properly with Buster.**

 **The stable version of [PaperPi can be found here](https://github.com/txoof/epd_display).**